Science Pedagogy: Evidence-Based Approaches to Teaching Science in UK Schools

 How to address misconceptions:

 Simply stating the correct idea doesn't change minds.
-Pupils need to confront their misconception, engage with evidence against it, and construct a better model.
-The Predict-Observe-Explain approach does this well: when pupils predict that a heavier ball falls faster, then observe that it falls at the same rate (ignoring air resistance), they experience cognitive conflict that motivates a search for better explanation.
+Learners need to confront their misconception, engage with evidence against it, and construct a better model.
+The Predict-Observe-Explain approach does this well: when learners predict that a heavier ball falls faster, then observe that it falls at the same rate (ignoring air resistance), they experience cognitive conflict that motivates a search for better explanation.

 Cross-Curricular Links in Science Teaching